What other elements might go in my website?

 What is hosting?

 Hosting is your paid provider that stores all the files associated with your website.
-Hosting is usually paid annually, and typically costs $5-12/month.
+Hosting is usually paid annually, and Shared Hosting typically costs $5-12/month.
 I recommend InMotionHosting, and secondly, GoDaddy.

 What is a domain?

 Your domain name, also known as a URL, is the name of your website (i.e. KerriMarvelServices.com) and must be registered with a Registrar company.
-Registration of a domain typically costs about $10/year for domains ending in .com or .net (more for boutique extentions).
-I recommend paying the additional $10 for domain privacy.
+Registration of a domain typically costs about $10/year for domains ending in .com or .net (more for boutique extensions like .us .co .biz).
+I recommend paying the additional $10/year for domain privacy.

 Who sets up the hosting and domain name?

-Usually you do.
-But if you are unsure how to go about it or think you’ll answer something wrong (usually done online), I can set it up for you using your credit card number.
+This is done online, and either you or I can do this.
+If you are unsure how to go about it or think you’ll answer something wrong, I can set it up for you using your credit card number.

 Do you supply hosting?

 No. I have always felt it was cleaner and safer for clients to have direct access to the host company.
-If you don’t have hosting or a domain name yet, I can help you get these set up.
+If you don’t have hosting (and/or a domain name) yet, I can help you get these set up.

 Will I get email with the website?